custom-components/ble_monitor/info.md

 ## HOW TO INSTALL

-**1. Grant permissions for Python rootless access to HCI interface (usually not needed on HASSio):**
+**1. Grant permissions for Python rootless access to HCI interface (usually only needed for alternative installations of home assistant that only install home assistant core):**

 - to grant: